siduction/sidu-manual/data/en/0704-sys-admin-btrfs-snapper_en.md

 We perform a reboot and select the Grub default entry to work in the reset system.

-### File rollback within the root file system.
+### File rollback within the root file system

 This is the undoing of changes to files.
-For this purpose, two shnapshots are compared and then the desired changed file is picked out.
+For this purpose, two shnapshots are compared and then the file to be changed is picked out.
 Afterwards you can see the changes and decide if you want to undo them.

 The output of **`snapper list`** shows the currently existing snapshots of the subvolume `@`.
-(The columns have been shortened).
+(The columns have been shortened.)
 All snapshots with a digit # greater than zero represent the state of the file system at that exact time.
 The only exception is the one marked with a `+`.
 It was booted into and is identical to snapshot # 0.
 It contains the current root file system.

 ~~~
  # |Typ   |Pre #|Date    |User |Cleanup |Description|Us..